kyleu/rituals/README.md

 ## Building

-The UI relies on UIkit, run `git submodule init` and `git submodule update` to pull it

 For CI servers and go-only changes, simply `make build`.
 For full stack development, you'll need some tools installed

 - Run `bin/bootstrap.sh` to install required Go utilities